beyond-repair/ware-constant-phenomenology/Math.md

 ## 5. Summary: Does the Math Hold?

-Yes — the numbers are internally consistent and reproduce observed magnitudes with plausible scales:
+Yes — the numbers are internally consistent and reproduce observed magnitudes with physically motivated scales:
 - Flat rotation curves in the correct velocity range (once \( M_b \) and \( r_0 \) are tuned to realistic values)
 - Local boosts of a few percent at virial radii
 - Lensing amplifications of ~2–3× with normalized densities ~25

 The arithmetic checks out.
-The acceleration law is no longer phenomenological — it is derived from the Proca action.
+The acceleration law is derived from the Proca action.

 ## 6. Important Caveats